user-tony/wix-style-react/docs/usage/testing.md

 Now let's test that code using a testkit.

-Each component has a `TestkitFactory`, a small function to initialize testkit.
+Each component has a testkit factory, a small function to initialize testkit.

 There are 3 steps to use it:
 1. import testkit